Eagle-2026/task-manager-api/README.md

 The API also uses authorization middleware to restrict certain operations based on the authenticated user's role.

+### User Ownership & Authorization

+Regular users can access and manage only their own tasks.

+Administrators can access and manage tasks belonging to all users.

+This authorization logic is applied when retrieving, updating, and deleting tasks.

 ## Task Management

 Authenticated users can: